Definition

 Google Transfer Appliance is a high-capacity storage server that enables enterprises to transport large volumes of data to Google Cloud Storage.

-The physical device is designed to reduce the lengthy transfer times, and potential security risks, that come with migrating data over the internet and into the public cloud.
-To use Transfer Appliance, a customer requests the appliance from Google, who then ships it to the customer's location.
-The customer then transfers their data onto the appliance and ships it back to Google, who uploads that data into its Google Cloud Storage service.
+The physical device is designed to reduce the lengthy transfer times and potential security risks that come with migrating data over the internet and into the public cloud.
+To use Transfer Appliance, a customer requests the appliance from Google, which then ships it to the customer's location.
+The customer then transfers their data onto the appliance and ships it back to Google, which uploads that data into its Google Cloud Storage service.
+Enterprises can choose between a rackable or standalone appliance.

 After the process is complete, Google wipes the appliance.

-Google recommends that enterprises use Transfer Appliance in cases where it would take them over a week to upload data to the cloud via the internet, or when an enterprise needs to migrate over 60 TB of data.
+Google recommends that enterprises use Transfer Appliance in cases where it would take them over a week to upload data to the cloud via the internet.

+• Advanced Encryption Standard (AES) 256.
 Before enterprises can store data on the device, that data needs to be deduplicated, compressed and encrypted with an AES 256 algorithm.
-In addition, enterprises need to create a password and passphrase that they will need later to unencrypt, uncompress and reconstruct their data – a process Google calls data "rehydration" -- once it's on Google Cloud Platform.
+In addition, enterprises need to create a password and passphrase that they need later to unencrypt, uncompress and reconstruct their data.

 Google Transfer Appliance pricing